34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Let’s face it—you’re not the only store on the internet that sells the types of products you sell.
 There may be dozens or even hundreds of competitors going after the exact same pool of potential customers as you.

-Whenever someone decides to buy from one of your competitors, that’s a sale your store missed out on.
 How are you going to convince customers to keep coming back to you when they have so many other options to choose from?

 To retain your customers, you should encourage them to sign up for and use an account rather than checking out as a guest.
 One way to accomplish this is to offer a loyalty program and reward regular members with perks such as discounts, free shipping, etc.